kyzhouhzau/GDAMDB/README.md

 The **MutationAssociationData** contains the GWAS summary data related to the intereseted disease.
 For the disease under consideration, GWAS summary data need to be collected from resources like GWAS Catalog (https://www.ebi.ac.uk/gwas/).
 Please be sure to include both SNP rs id and p-value in the file.
 An example with proper format is shown in **MutationAssociationData/GWASsummaryData_example.txt**.

 Prior to data fusion, the SNPs in this file need to be mapped to specific genes.
-In our work, we applied **bedtools** (https://bedtools.readthedocs.io/en/latest/) to map SNPs to the corresponding genes.
+As an efficient tool, **bedtools** (https://bedtools.readthedocs.io/en/latest/) is applied to map SNPs to the corresponding genes.
 Then, the mutation association value of a gene, $p_{dg}$, is assigned by the most highest p-value of a SNP corresponed to this gene.
 Please carefully prepare the output file following the format of **MutationAssociationData/sorted_IGAP.csv**.

 # GDAMDB